Aaron Soltz: Biography

 He appears not to have grasped the implications of Stalin's rise to power in the 1920s. seemingly thinking that Stalin was still subject to party control.
 In 1929, he was speaking at a party meeting when someone in the audience demanded to know why Lenin's Testament, which had called for Stalin to be removed from the post of General Secretary, had not carried out.
 Soltz is reported to have replied: "The party is putting Stalin to the test.
 If he works well, he will remain general secretary; if not, he'll be removed."

 In October 1937, during the Great Purge, Soltz was outraged when his friend Valentin Trifonov was arrested, and shouted at the Prosecutor General of the USSR Andrey Vyshinsky, who asserted that anyone arrested by the NKVD must be an enemy of the people.
 Addressing a conference of party activists in Sverdlovsk, he called for a special commission to be set up to investigate Vyshinsky.
 According to Trifonov's son, Yury:

 He was suspended from his work in Procurator Office and tried to contact Stalin, but to no avail.
 In February 1938 Soltz started a hunger strike and was involuntarily hospitalized in a Moscow psychiatric clinic.
 There he declaimed that the Great Purge was the work of people who had never been Bolsheviks, such as Vyshinsky and Nikolai Yezhov "Who is Yezhov?
 Why should I believe Yezhov?
 The Party does not know Yezhov!" he told staff at the clinic.
 He was released from the clinic after six weeks, into the care of his niece, Anna, who was arrested two and a half months later.
 He held minor jobs until he retired in 1940.
-He died in 1945.
+He died in 1945 and his ashes were placed at the Donskoye Cemetery in Moscow.